Send the link below via email or IMCopy

 Ind with schizophrenia may see things that are not there, hear voices inside their heads, and live in strange world of twisted logic.

-Often the experience of schizophrenia is one of extraordinary terror.
+Often the exp of schizophrenia is one of extraordinary terror.

 Typically diagnosed in early adulthood, the disorder can be debilitating.
-Remeber the case of William at the beginning of the chapter.
+Remember the case of William at the beginning of the chapter.

 The suicide risk for ind with schizophrenia is 8 times that for the general population.